 For email newsletters, look closely at the open rates, click through, and other statistics on your content to find out more about how your members are actually interacting with your emails.
 Often downloading several months of data and slicing and dicing it in Excel provides more insight than your email service provider’s canned reports.

 Once you’ve examined your data, you should be able to tell if 80% of your problem is billing errors, a lack of social outreach, poor website design, or a dropoff in new member enrollment after the holidays because of a poor pay-per-click advertising strategy.
 That’s your first step.

 Next, look at how you can improve your process without worrying about the digital automation element.
 Is your sales and marketing specific, relevant and fresh, tailored to your unique audience?
 Vague encouragement to “start being healthy today” doesn’t count!
 If most of your billing errors are caused by expired credit cards, do you have any way, manual or otherwise, to flag members who’ll need to update their billing information soon?

 Then, and only then, start looking at software that helps you accelerate, and ideally connect, those improved processes.
 Look at systems to address the processes specific to your club that affect the customer experience.

 For some clubs, it may mean using digital care to connect customers with targeted resources delivered at just the right time to solve issues like finding the perfect sports bra or running shoe or triathlon coach.
 For others, it may mean a billing system update or moving it to the cloud.
-For some, it’ll be subscribing to a CRM platform.
-For others, it will be finally ditching their outdated website and moving to an easy-to-update WordPress site with e-commerce plugins.
-Or moving to a new email management system or setting up social listeners.
+For some, it’ll be subscribing to a full-fledged CRM platform.
+For others, it will be finally replacing an outdated website with a new easy-to-update WordPress site with e-commerce plugins.
+Or moving to a new email marketing platform or setting up a social listening tool.